Call Center AI Automation Managed Services

 Technical Resources:

-DevOps engineers for deployment, monitoring, and scaling
+- DevOps engineers for deployment, monitoring, and scaling (keeping the system running and adding capacity as call volume grows)

 Ongoing Operations:

-24/7 monitoring for latency spikes, transcription errors, and conversation failures
+- 24/7 monitoring for latency spikes, transcription errors, and conversation failures

-Continuous tuning based on call recordings and customer feedback
+- Continuous tuning based on call recordings and customer feedback

-Prompt engineering as business requirements evolve
+- Prompt engineering as business requirements evolve

-Version management across multiple AI models and voices
+- Version management across multiple AI models and voices

 For a 500-seat contact center, building this capability internally typically requires 4-6 dedicated engineers at $150,000-200,000 annual salary each.
 The total cost of ownership for self-serve approaches often exceeds managed service pricing once engineering overhead is factored in.